Limit linear series and ranks of multiplication maps: Reduction to the nodal curve

 In order to prove the stronger statement under the additional steadiness hypothesis, we carry out a similar analysis when the smoothing family $\pi:X \to B$ is not assumed regular.
 Because we have also assumed $n=g$, such families can be used to study arbitrary curves in $\overline{\cM}_g$ specializing to $X_0$.
 In this situation we can blow up $X$ to obtain a regular family $\widetilde{\pi}:\widetilde{X} \to \widetilde{B}$, where the special fiber $\widetilde{X}_0$ is obtained from $X_0$ by inserting (possibly empty) chains of projective lines at the nodes of $X_0$.
 It suffices to show that in this case the hypotheses of the corollary apply equally to $\widetilde{X}_0$, since we can then apply the first part of the corollary to conclude the desired statement for the family $\widetilde{\pi}$, whose smooth fibers agree with those of $\pi$.
-It is clear what limit linear series we should choose: if we insert a projective line with marked points $P,Q$ at a node which has vanishing on one side given by $b_r,\dots,b_0$ and on the other by $a_0,\dots,a_r$, so that $a_j+b_{r-j}=d$ for all $j$, then we have sections of $\sO(d)$, unique up to scaling, with vanishing order $a_j$ at $P$ and $b_{r-j}$ at $Q$.
-If we take the span of these $r+1$ sections, we then obtain a $\fg^r_d$ on the projective line, and if we repeat this procedure for every inserted projective line, we will obtain a new chain-adaptable limit linear series on $\widetilde{X}_0$.
-If we $\widetilde{X}_0$ has $n'$ components, this limit linear series has corresponding global sections $\widetilde{s}_0,\dots,\widetilde{s}_r$ in multidegrees determined by $\widetilde{w}_0,\dots,\widetilde{w}_r \in \ZZ^{n'-1}$, where $\widetilde{w}_j$ is obtained from the $w_j$ by adding repetitions at every inserted projective line (in the usual notion of multidegree, we will assign multidegree $0$ to every inserted component).
-We then apply the same procedure to $w$ to obtain a $\widetilde{w}$.
+It is clear what limit linear series we should choose: if we insert a projective line with marked points $P,Q$ at a node which has vanishing on one side (at $Q_i$) given by $b_0,\dots,b_r$ and on the other (at $P_{i+1}$) by $a_0,\dots,a_r$, so that $a_j+b_{j}=d$ for all $j$, then we have on the rational curve sections of $\sO(d)$, unique up to scaling, with vanishing order $a_j$ at $P$ and $b_{j}$ at $Q$.
+If we take the span of these $r+1$ sections, we obtain a $\fg^r_d$ on the projective line, and if we repeat this procedure for every inserted projective line, and keep the old linear series on the elliptic components, we will obtain a new chain-adaptable limit linear series on $\widetilde{X}_0$.
+If $\widetilde{X}_0$ has $n'$ components, this limit linear series has corresponding global sections $\widetilde{s}_0,\dots,\widetilde{s}_r$ in multidegrees determined by $\widetilde{w}_0,\dots,\widetilde{w}_r $, where $\widetilde{w}_j$ is obtained from the $w_j$ by assigning multidegree $0$ to every inserted component.